 It is clear that 83% of the cloud services provided to the Government are owned by private vendors while none is owned by communities or other governments.
-Only 17% is owned by Government agencies.
+Only 17% is owned Government agencies.
 (Figure 16).
 This clearly demonstrates how uncordinated cloud computing is in e-Government.
-The cloud deployment model therefore needs to be maped in the adoption stage model.
-At the initialization stage, the Government is not expected to own any cloud and if it does, only at agency level.
-This confirms the explanation of the stage model that stage1 cloud deployment is largely private.
+The cloud deployment model therefore needs to be maped in the adoption stage the initialization model.
+At stage.
+Government is not expected to own any cloud and if it does, only at agency level.
+This confirms the explanation of the stage model that stage1 cloud deploymnet is largely private.
 As we climb up the satages, clouds become more personalised.
-This is basically due to economies of scale and security and confidentiality of the large volumes of government data involved.
+This is basicallly due to economies of scale and security and confidentiality of the large volumes of government data involved.